Gaalipata: Casting

 Revealing that the story revolved around three parallel male leads, Bhat announced that Diganth and singer Rajesh Krishnan were signed as the two main leads.
 Diganth had appeared in Bhat's Mungaru Male in a cameo and Krishnan had till then appeared in only one Kannada film as an actor.
 Bhat then announced of having cast Puneeth Rajkumar to play the other lead on 6 June.
 Opposite the three male leads, actresses Daisy Bopanna, Neethu and Chaya Singh were signed.
-However, the role of Puneeth later went to Ganesh, at a time when Mungaru Male, his film with Bhat was still performing strongly at theatres.
-His signing was confirmed on 16 June.
+However, the role of Puneeth later went to Ganesh, at a time when Mungaru Male, his film with Bhat was still performing strongly at theatres, and his signing was confirmed on 16 June.
+Puneet and Bhat would later collaborate in 2011 for Paramathma.
 The next day, it was revealed that Chaya Singh was replaced by Bhavana Rao, who would make her debut with the film.
 It was also revealed that Anant Nag, H. G. Dattatreya, Rangayana Raghu, Sudha Belawadi, Padmaja Rao would be appearing in supporting roles, with R. Rathnavelu as the cinematographer and V. Harikrishna as the composer.